-The Public Service Broadcaster (PSB) has been under growing pressure in Portugal, particularly since television was liberalized in the early 90's.
-This pressure results essentially from two major forces: on the one hand, the financial constraints (caused by the need to share the exiguous and decreasing revenue provided by the advertising market and the Public Television's economic deficit); and, on the other, the image PSB has in Portugal, culturally bound to the idea of government interference, which is considered idiosyncratic in this part of southern Europe.
-As a consequence, PSB has been under strong pressure both from the private sector and from the state.
+The Public Service Broadcaster (PSB) has been Public Service Media Axiom under growing pressure in Portugal, particularly since television was liberalized in the early 90's.
+This pressure We intend to address the Portuguese situation by results essentially from two major forces: on the one hand, analyzing how the public media are so close and yet the financial constraints (caused by the need to share have to be so distant from the private sector.
+Then, the exiguous and decreasing revenue provided by the we present the existence of public service in the media advertising market and the Public Television's economic in Portugal as a true axiom. deficit); and, on the other, the image PSB has in Portugal, culturally bound to the idea of government interference, In Portugal there has been a growing need to perform which is considered idiosyncratic in this part of southern and especially publicize a cost efficient management Europe.
+As a consequence, PSB has been under strong of PSB.
+Several attempts were made, however the most pressure both from the private sector and from the state. drastic began in 2002.
+At that time, PSB was presented

 The political and business model of public service has been under discussion over the last two decades.
 Since 2002, with Durão Barroso's government the public service has fiercely been on the spotlight with a strong focus on cost control.
 This debate has mostly been driven by the television.

 Back in the late 90's, radio was a stable company.
 Although it was presented as part of the problem, it ended being part of the solution for it shared part of its fee incomes.
 The discussion reached the public sphere and has been transversal to several sectors of society.
 Radio and television broadcasters were later merged and internet and mobile services were developed.
 A new ecosystem of public service was designed as a result of the downsizing of the public company.
 RDP (Radiodifusão Portuguesa) and RTP (Radiotelevisão Portuguesa) gave way to the new RTP (Rádio e Televisão Portuguesa).
 The company is now much smaller, more agile, and became a place where multitasking and synergies are strongly encouraged.